 It’s been more than a month when the first notification for Penguin 4.0 becoming live came.
 Well, that was a time for great excitement for all of us indulged in the field of search engine optimization.
 In my personal views, penguin 4.0 is nothing less than a boon for SEO companies across the planet.

-It was really a long waiting time (700 days) for the latest update of Google Penguin algorithm.
+It was a really long waiting time (700 days) for the latest update of the Google Penguin algorithm.
 Google never took so long before in any of the former penguin updates.

 - Penguin 1.0 on April 24, 2012 (impacting ~3.1% of queries)

 - Penguin 1.1 on May 26, 2012 (impacting less than 0.1%)